aiblocks/aiblocks-core/docs/software/commands.md

 * **gen-seed**: Generate and print a random public/private key and then exit.
 * **help**: Print the available command line options and then exit..
-* **http-command <COMMAND>** Send an [HTTP command](#http-commands) to an already running local instance of stellar-core and then exit.
+* **http-command <COMMAND>** Send an [HTTP command](#http-commands) to an already running local instance of aiblocks-core and then exit.
 For example:

-`$ stellar-core http-command info`
+`$ aiblocks-core http-command info`

 * **infer-quorum**:   Print a potential quorum set inferred from history.
 * **load-xdr <FILE-NAME>**:  Load an XDR bucket file, for testing.